pconrad-fb/markdown/markdown-dreams/docs/tools/tools-editors.md

 ![Typora screenshot](../img/tools-typora.png)

 [Typora](https://typora.io/) (macOS, Windows, Linux) is a Markdown editor that includes not only a syntax editing mode but a fully WYSIWYG editing experience.
 It integrates with Pandoc, so it can import and export a number of formats.
-Typora offers a files and folders view, which means it can be used for longer documents or as a note-taking application.
+Typora offers a files and folders view, which is helpful when working on longer documents or taking notes.

 ## Code editors